-The report issued for the proband may contain variations in genes previously implicated in a human disease that has clinical features similar to those in the affected individual or in genes hypothesized to be related to the cause of the disease (candidate genes) based upon the function, tissue of expression, and phenotype of model organisms with alterations in the gene.
-Variants in candidate genes may also be reported based on internal data, such as observations of previous cases with similar phenotypes and types of variations in the same gene.
+The report issued for the proband may contain variations in genes previously implicated in a human disease that has clinical features similar to those in the affected individual or in genes hypothesized to be related to the cause of the disease (candidate genes or genes of unknown significance).
+Variants in candidate genes may be reported based upon limited published evidence and/or internal data, such as observations of previous patients with similar phenotypes and types of variants in the same gene.
+In addition, other evidence such as gene function, tissue of expression, and phenotype of model organisms with alterations in the gene may also be used as evidence to support reporting a variant in a candidate gene.